 Symptoms of tooth decay

-You may not experience any pain even if there is gradual tooth decay.
-This is why most people are unaware about the problem festering beneath.
+You may not experience any pain, even if there is gradual tooth decay.
+This is why most people are unaware of the problem plaguing beneath.
 And by the time they spot any signs of decay, it’s often too late.

-- Toothache of any continuous nature or of occasional variety
+- Toothache of any continuous nature or occasional variety

 - Sharp pain in the teeth without any reason